Machine-Learning-for-Medical-Language/long-clinical-doc/README.md

 #### Environments:
 We strongly recommand to use Python version over 3.9.
 <br>The example codes are tested on Ubuntu 22.04 (python v3.10.12) and MacOS v13.5.2 (python v3.9.6).
+<br>pandas and tqdm are required.
+To install these: `pip install -r requirements.txt`

-Please pay attention to the message (stdout) as it will tell the integrity of the created data.
-Note that the integrety do not check the order of the dataset.
+Please pay attention to the message (stdout) at the end of processing run, as it will tell the integrity of the created data.
+Note that the integrety do not check the order of the instances in datasets.

 ### Folder structure